-Reserved, MUST be zero.
+Reserved: MUST be zero.
 Set to zero on transmission and ignored on reception.

-One or more TVs or TLVs are used to convey information to the peer; for instance, the authenticator may send the domain name to the peer.
+One or more Type/Values (TVs) or TLVs are used to convey information to the peer; for instance, the authenticator may send the domain name to the peer.

-TVs or TLVs: In the TV payloads, there is a 1-octet type payload and a value with type-specific length.
+- TVs or TLVs: In the TV payloads, there is a 1-octet type payload and a value with type-specific length.
 In the TLV payloads, there is a 1-octet type payload and a 1-octet length payload.
-The length field indicates the length of the value expressed in number of octets.

-Domain-Name: This is a TLV payload.
+The length field indicates the length of the value expressed in number of octets. - Domain name: This is a TLV payload.
 The Type is 4.
-The domain name is to be used as the realm in an NAI [4].
-The Domain-Name attribute SHOULD be present in an EAP-Initiate/Re-auth-Start message.
+The domain name is to be used as the realm in an NAI [RFC4282].
+The Domain name TLV SHOULD be present in an EAP-Initiate/ Re-auth-Start message.

 In addition, channel binding information MAY be included; see Section 5.5 for discussion.
-See Figure 11 for parameter specification.
+See Figure 12 for parameter specification.